Actionable best practices for a strategic planning retreat

 Begin your retreat by talking about the broad picture—external forces and your organisation's mission.
 After that, address your objectives and challenges.

-Use cue cards to have a private talk about the challenges.
+Use cue cards to have a private talk about the challenges to increase participation.
 Solve these problems together.

 Review goals and actions to ensure they are in line with the mission of your organisation.
 This method results in a productive and aligned retreat.